-Located minutes from downtown Nashville, Tennessee, the Tennessee State Penitentiary is a former state prison that operated from 1831 to 1992.
+Tennessee State Penitentiary is a former state prison that operated from 1831 to 1992 near Nashville, Tennessee.

 The Tennessee State Penitentiary had become overcrowded by the late 19th century, with the complex plagued by a lack of beds, medical care and sanitation.1 In 1893, the legislature voted to construct a new state facility.1 2